 iii) Cardio Exercise:

 The recumbent bikes offer low and high-impact cardiovascular exercises suitable for all age groups.
 Cardio exercise helps in stimulating blood circulation and boosting immunity.
+When it comes to cardio, it’s better than a spin bike; when you compare Recumbent Bike VS Spin Bike, we figure out many of the shortcomings in a spin bike.

 Features that Stand Out in a Rowing Machine